Mechanical Engineering Technology

 Looking for a way to combine your engineering smarts with a crazy passion for solving problems?
 If so, mechanical engineering technology may be for you!
 Become a hands-on problem solver, learn to prepare layouts and engineering documentation, refine designs, and develop new ideas.
-There’s a critical need in business and industry for leaders who possess both technical and managerial skills—companies such as 3M, Oshkosh Truck, Mercury Marine, Ford Motor Company, and others recognize the ability of our engineering technology graduates to contribute on the job from day one.
+There’s a critical need in business and industry for leaders who possess both technical and managerial skills—companies such as Caterpillar, Harley-Davidson, Terex, Mercury Marine, and others recognize the ability of our engineering technology graduates to contribute on the job from day one.

 Choose your Focus